Oracle69digitalmarketing/Naija_Lotto_Oracle/how-to.md

 npm start
 ```

-When you create an account and click "Get Lucky Numbers", you will be making a live, secure call to your AWS Lambda function, which will then call the AI service and return a real prediction.
+When you create an account and click "Get Lucky Numbers", you will be making a live, secure call to your AWS Lambda function, which will then call Amazon Bedrock to get a real prediction from Claude 3 Sonnet.

 **Congratulations!
-You have a fully deployed, secure, and scalable AI application.**
+You have a fully deployed, secure, and scalable AI application on a pure AWS stack.**